-The first occasion will be on Wednesday, 9th June at the Auburn Hotel at 85 Auburn Rd, Hawthorn starting at 6:00pm.
+The next occasion is on Wednesday, 13th December at the Auburn Hotel at 85 Auburn Rd, Hawthorn.

-The cost is $35 ($30 for Vicphysics subscribers) and covers a main course and drinks.
-Note: To access the subscriber rate you will need to first log on before you begin the booking.
+The cost is $45 ($40 for Vicphysics subscribers) and covers a main course and drinks.
+Flyer.